20th-Century Architecture of Frank Lloyd Wright: Wright's architecture

-Wright, a native of Wisconsin, initially studied with noted architects in the Chicago school of architecture (particularly Louis Sullivan) before opening his own practice in 1893.
-He became a world-renowned architect in the 20th century.
+Nomination history

 Through efforts led by the Frank Lloyd Wright Building Conservancy, a nonprofit organization, Taliesin and Taliesin West were jointly nominated as a World Heritage Site in the late 1980s.
-The U.S. federal government endorsed the nomination, but UNESCO rejected it because the organization wanted to see a larger nomination with more Wright properties.
-In 2008, the National Park Service submitted ten Frank Lloyd Wright properties to a tentative World Heritage list.
+The U.S. federal government endorsed the nomination, but UNESCO declined to grant the designation at the time, as it wanted to see a larger nomination with more Wright properties.
+In 2008, the National Park Service submitted ten Wright properties to a tentative World Heritage list.
 It grew to 11 structures across seven U.S. states in July 2011, out of more than 400 buildings reviewed by Wright experts.
-The nominated buildings included two of Wright's studios; two office buildings; four private residences; and one museum, church, and government building each.
-The buildings were selected because they were all also designated as U.S. National Historic Landmarks and because there were preservation plans in place for each building.
+The nomination included two of Wright's studios, two office buildings, four private residences, one museum, one church, and one government building.

 The S. C. Johnson & Son Inc. Administration Building and Research Tower in Racine, Wisconsin, was removed from the nomination at the request of its owner.
 In March 2015, the United States Department of the Interior again nominated ten Wright–designed structures for inclusion on the World Heritage List.
 UNESCO declined to designate Wright's buildings in July 2016, referring the nomination back to the Frank Lloyd Wright Building Conservancy for revision.
 The Conservancy–led Frank Lloyd Wright World Heritage Council collaborated with the National Park Service and UNESCO to modify the nomination.
-Eight of Wright's buildings were re-nominated to the World Heritage List in December 2018; the Price Tower in Bartlesville, Oklahoma, and the Marin County Civic Center in San Rafael, California, were excluded from the proposal.
-The International Council on Monuments and Sites recommended the nomination's approval in June 2019, and the site was inscribed on the World Heritage list on July 7, 2019.
-It was the 24th World Heritage listing in the United States to be designated, and it was the first time that modern American architecture had been recognized by UNESCO.
+Eight of Wright's buildings were re-nominated to the World Heritage List in December 2018.
+The Price Tower in Bartlesville, Oklahoma, and the Marin County Civic Center in San Rafael, California, which had been part of the 2015 nomination, were excluded from the updated proposal.
+The International Council on Monuments and Sites recommended the nomination's approval in June 2019.

+The 20th-Century Architecture of Frank Lloyd Wright was inscribed on the World Heritage list on July 7, 2019.
+The buildings were deemed to meet criterion 2 (exhibiting an important development in architecture) of the selection criteria for cultural sites.
+The World Heritage listing was the 24th in the United States to be designated, and it was the first time that modern American architecture had been recognized by UNESCO.